 Page and Text

 On the right-hand side, you’ll see a preview of how your ad will look and the left is where you make any of your changes.
 In this example, I am setting up an ad for a coffee shop.
-If you don’t have any photos to use, there is a whole array of free stock images you can use.
+If you don’t have any photos to use, there are a whole array of free stock images you can use.
 You can access Shutterstock’s images directly from Facebook with a search bar available to help you find the images you need.

 Next up is the text for your ad.
 All of the information needed here is pretty simple, just make sure that your text is straight to the point and makes clear exactly what you are offering.